Jiangxi: History

 Under the reign of Emperor Wu of the Han dynasty, Yuzhang Commandery was assigned to Yangzhou Province, as part of a trend to establish provinces (zhou) all across China.
 In 291 AD, during the Western Jin dynasty, Jiangxi became its own Zhou called Jiangzhou (江州, Gan: Kong-chiu).
 During the Southern and Northern Dynasties, Jiangxi was under the control of the southern dynasties, and the number of zhou slowly grew.

 During the Sui dynasty, there were seven commanderies and twenty-four counties in Jiangxi.
 During the Tang dynasty, another commandery and fourteen counties were added.
 Commanderies were then abolished, becoming zhou (henceforth translated as "prefectures" rather than "provinces").

 Circuits were established during the Tang dynasty as a new top-level administrative division.
 At first Jiangxi was part of the Jiangnan Circuit (lit.
 "Circuit south of the Yangtze").
 In 733, this circuit was divided into western and eastern halves.
 Jiangxi was found in the western half, which was called Jiangnanxi Circuit (lit.
 "Western circuits south of the Yangtze").
 This is the source of the modern name "Jiangxi".

 The Tang dynasty collapsed in 907, heralding the division of the Five Dynasties and Ten Kingdoms period.
 Jiangxi first belonged to Wu (吳, Gan: Ng), then to Southern Tang (南唐, Gan: Nām-thóng).
 Both states were based in modern-day Nanjing, further down the Yangtze River.

-During the Song dynasty, Jiangnanxi Circuit was reestablished with nine prefectures and four army districts (with sixty-eight districts).

-During the Yuan dynasty, the circuit was divided into thirteen different circuits, and Jiangxi Province was established for the first time.
+After the ten Chinese kingdoms, Jiangnanxi Circuit was reestablished with nine prefectures and four army districts (with sixty-eight districts).
+Jiangxi was later divided into thirteen different circuits, and Jiangxi Province was established for the first time.
 This province also included the majority of modern Guangdong.
-Jiangxi acquired (more or less) its modern borders during the Ming dynasty after Guangdong was separated out.
-There has been little change to the borders of Jiangxi since.
+Jiangxi acquired (more or less) its modern borders.